Rights of the tenant in an assured shorthold tenancy

 A landlord can give two months' notice without having a reason but the notice can not run out before the end of the fixed term.
 For further information on the notice required see the page Section 21 Notice to Quit.

 If a tenancy is periodic or if the fixed term has come to an end and no new fixed tenancy has been arranged, a tenant can be evicted fairly easily.
 There is no need for landlords to give a reason to the court but s/he must be able to show that the tenancy is an assured shorthold tenancy and that the correct Section 21 Notice to Quit has been served.
+You can get an up to date notice here.

 The notice must be at least two calendar months or the same period for which rent is paid, whichever is longer.
 The notice should end on the last day of a rental period (the day before rent is due).
 If the tenants don't leave by the end of the notice period, a landlord can apply for a court order.